filecoin-project/filecoin-docs/content/en/smart-contracts/developing-contracts/client-contract-tutorial/index.md

 ### Monitoring deal proposal acceptance

-After emitting an event and while waiting for Storage Providers to accept your deal, you can monitor its status on a provided Boost logs dashboard (for calibration testnet only).
-You can see a guide [here](https://github.com/filecoin-project/community/discussions/659) on how to diagnose why deals might not be being accepted and adjust your proposal for re-submission.
+After emitting an event and waiting for storage providers to accept your deal, you can monitor its status on a provided Boost logs dashboard.
+This feature is only available on the Calibration testnet.
+[See this guide on GitHub](https://github.com/filecoin-project/community/discussions/659) for help diagnosing why deals might not be accepted and adjusting your proposal for re-submission.

 ### Conclusion